 Several times since moving here I both went skiing and sailing within a single weekend, this makes me giddy.
 I have always loved San Francisco to visit, but now that I live here when I find myself at an outdoor gathering in January, spending time in Marin Headlands, or hiking in the Oakland Hills I pinch myself that this is home.

-Dena Saedi teaches Therapeutic Yoga on Friday mornings at 8:30 at Namaste Rockridge.
+Check out Dena Saedi’s teaching schedule at Namaste.
+She offers weekly public classes as well as special pop-up classes andmore in-depth workshops on chronic pain.
 Dena has worked as a yoga therapist (C-IAYT) and yoga teacher for chronic pain populations, seniors, cancer survivors, and veterans for the last decade.
 She has been a practitioner of yoga since 2000, and meditation since 1990.
 It is her belief that yoga has an incredible power to heal, indeed all of yoga is a doorway in.
 Learn more about Dena on her website.